drobilla/exess/doc/description.rst

 Exess provides portable, locale-independent, and standards-backed functions for converting common numeric and temporal datatypes to and from strings.
-Conversions are lossless wherever possible so, for example, a ``float`` written to a string will read back as exactly the original value on any system.
+Conversions are lossless wherever possible so, for example, a ``float`` written as a string can be read back as the exact original value on any system.

+The supported datatypes are defined by the XML Schema specification, although they (along with exess itself) are useful in general, and compatible with many other standards.

 *****
 Usage